• Nothing Found

 Frequently asked questions

-How do you call a taxi in Hamburg?
+Do you tip a taxi in Hamburg?

-Are taxis expensive in Hamburg, Germany?
+Are taxis expensive in Hamburg?

-For short distances, a Hamburg taxi might seem a bit pricy, as for a 4km route the fare rounds up at around €14.50 during peak hours.
-However, after the first 9km, your rate per/km will fall to €1.70 during off-peak hours and €1.80 during peak hours.
+For short distances, a Hamburg taxi might seem a bit pricy, since a 4 km fare rounds out at around €16.80 during peak hours.
+However, after the first 9 km, your rate per/km will fall to €1.90 during off-peak hours and €2 during peak hours.

 Was this helpful?